awsdocs/aws-marketplace-user-guide-for-buyers/doc_source/buyer-paying-for-products.md

 # Paying For Products<a name="buyer-paying-for-products"></a>

- At the beginning of the month, you will receive a bill from AWS for your AWS Marketplace charges, which will include a calculation of the hourly fee for the software multiplied by the number of hours any AMI instance with this software was running\.
+At the beginning of the month, you will receive a bill from AWS for your AWS Marketplace\. charges\.
+For software products, the bill will include a calculation of the hourly fee for the software multiplied by the number of hours any AMI instance with this software was running\.
 You will also receive a bill for usage of AWS infrastructure services such as Amazon EC2, Amazon S3, Amazon Elastic Block Store \(Amazon EBS\), and bandwidth\.

 AWS Marketplace products using complex topologies may incur charges for clusters of AMIs and other AWS infrastructure services launched by the provided AWS CloudFormation template\.

  For example, consider a customer that runs software for 1000 hours on an EC2 small instance type\.
 If the vendor’s fee for software usage is $0\.12/hr and the EC2 charges in the example is $0\.085/hr, then at the end of the month, the customer is billed a total of $205\.00\.

+For more information on subscribing to data products, see [Subscribing to Data Products on AWS Data Exchange](https://docs.aws.amazon.com/data-exchange/latest/userguide/subscribe-to-data-sets.html) in the *AWS Data Exchange User Guide*\.

 ## Frequently Asked Questions<a name="paying-for-products-frequently-asked-questions"></a>